 Summary

 Taylor & Francis is a responsible and progressive publisher.
-We are transparent in our approach to setting open access article and book publishing charges and the sales deals we make with organizations that include open access elements.
+We are committed to supporting both authors and institutions through transparent and fair pricing for open access publishing.
+Our goal is to strike a balance between accessibility, quality, and sustainability in all our publishing services.
+We approach open access article and book charges, as well as the partnerships we make with organisations, with clarity and fairness.
 Our pricing strategy is designed to achieve three fundamental objectives:

-• To secure fair prices that reflect the value of our services to researchers and the research ecosystem.
+1. Fair pricing: To secure fair prices that reflect the value of our services to researchers, institutions, and the wider research community.

 Our approach to open access pricing